 Short-Term & Temporary Disability in Missouri: Applying

 Missouri residents applying for disability benefits sometimes need a roadmap plus an early warning system.
-You cannot file a claim for insurance you do not have.
+You cannot file an insurance claim for coverage you do not have.

 The state does not require a short-term disability program covering off-the-job accidents and illnesses.
 You must purchase a policy from a private insurance company before the need arises.

-On the other hand, the government does mandate participation in two temporary disability programs, so more people have the coverage and qualify to file claims.
+On the other hand, the government mandates participation in two temporary disability programs so that more people have coverage and qualify to file claims.

 Worker’s Compensation addresses temporary wage losses while on the job, and Social Security helps with non-occupational conditions expected to last more than one year.